Should I Go to Pelvic Floor Physical Therapy Before Treatment of Prostate Cancer?

 The pelvic floor muscles are responsible for stopping a urinary stream and for generating enough tension to allow for rigid erections.
 They often become weakened with interventions to treat prostate cancer.
 If a man can learn how to isolate his pelvic floor muscles (known as a Kegel exercise) before his treatment commences, he can stand a better chance of managing his symptoms of urinary leakage and erectile dysfunction once they begin.

 Pelvic floor tension

 But we don’t just instruct men in strengthening!
 The pelvic floor muscles must also be required to lengthen to allow for the bladder to empty naturally and to have complete bowel movements without straining.
-Now, if a man will undergo trauma to his pelvis in the form of surgery or radiation, he will likely tighten up these same muscles.
+Now, if a man undergoes trauma to his pelvis in the form of surgery or radiation, these same muscles will likely tighten up.

 And yes, these things can be learned after a prostatectomy and/or radiation, but I’ve found from personal experience that the guys who come for help before their treatment feel more confident facing their cancer diagnosis.
 They’ve also taught me so much about masculinity.
 That rare form of vulnerable masculinity unique to the arena of those living with prostate cancer.